Introduction to MySQL Transaction

 Transactional statements in MySQL

-To control the transactions, MySQL provides us with ceratin statements that can be used to define the behavior of execution.
-All the transaction-related statements are mentioned below –
+MySQL provides certain statements that we can use to define the behavior of execution and control transactions.
+We mention all the transaction-related statements below.

-1. START TRANSACTION, BEGIN and BEGIN WORK: To begin the transaction in MySQL, the START TRANSACTION statement is used.
+1. START TRANSACTION, BEGIN, and BEGIN WORK: The START TRANSACTION statement is used to begin the transaction in MySQL.
 BEGIN and BEGIN WORK statements also provide the same functionality.

-2. COMMIT: When all the statements inside the transaction or work unit are completely executed then the transaction can be committed by using the COMMIT statement.
+2. COMMIT: When all statements inside the transaction or work unit are completely executed, the transaction can be committed using the COMMIT statement.

-3. ROLLBACK: In case if there is a failure in the execution of certain queries inside the transaction then database effects of all the previously executed queries of the same transaction need to be rollbacked.
-This can be done with the help of the ROLLBACK statement in MySQL.
+3. ROLLBACK: In case there is a failure in the execution of specific queries inside the transaction, then the database effects of all the previously executed queries of the same transaction need to be rollbacked.
+We can achieve this by utilizing the ROLLBACK statement in MySQL.

-4. SET autocommit: By default, all the operations in MySQL are automatically committed and its changes are saved permanently.
-To remove the auto commitment working, we have to set the autocommit property to off or 0.
-This can be done by using the SET autocommit statement.
+4. SET autocommit: By default, all the operations in MySQL are automatically committed, and their changes are saved permanently.
+We have to set the autocommit property to off or 0 to remove the auto commitment working.
+By utilizing the SET autocommit statement, you can achieve this task.

 SET autocommit = OFF;